Menu

 • Group photos.
 After breakfast, join us in front of The Lodge for the traditional group photos.

 • Explore.
-We will transition to Ely and Winton for various activities, including museums and historical walks.
+We will transition to Ely for various activities, including museums.
 There will be a picnic lunch in Ely.
-We hope to highlight a few locations significant to Northern Tier!

 • Memorial service.
 Join us at Felton’s Landing for a memorial service remembering those who have come before us.